nathanielrb/mailstats2/README.md

 ## Running

-To run, start a web server in the project directory:
+To run, simply use Leiningen to start a web server in the project directory:

     lein ring server

-and a browser will open at [http://localhost:3000](http://localhost:3000) where you will be invited to authorize a Gmail account.
+A browser will open at [http://localhost:3000](http://localhost:3000) where you will be invited to authorize a Gmail account.

 ## Structure

 Basic config and routes are defined in `src/mailstats2/handler.clj`.

 The homemade map-reduce function and configurable stats rules are defined in `src/mailstats2/stats.clj`.
-A stats rule is defined

 ## Notes